Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Implementation

 \subsection{\schemename{}-as-a-Framework}

-From the perspective of a model owner, the only thing needed to use \schemename{} is a NN in the standard ONNX format.
-Then, the general procedure to garble such a NN consists of the following steps, where encoding of weights and inputs into $\mathbb{Z}_{P_k}$ is handled automatically in the background (see also Listing~\ref{lst:garbling}). \begin{enumerate} \item Import the model as a circuit to \schemename{} and quantize weights and biases with quantization constant $q$.
-Optionally optimize quantization of the circuit with representative example data (the quantization constant is chosen based on a given CRT base $P_k$ and the maximal computed value during the inference). \item Garble the quantized circuit (and optionally move it to a GPU). \end{enumerate}
+From the perspective of a model owner, the only thing needed to use \schemename{} is an ANN in the standard ONNX format.
+Then, the general procedure to garble the ANN is as follows, where encoding of weights and inputs into $\mathbb{Z}_{P_k}$ is handled automatically. \begin{enumerate}[noitemsep,topsep=0pt] \item Import the model as a circuit to \schemename{} and quantize weights and biases using SimpleQuant or ScaleQuant.
+If SimpleQuant is used, optionally optimize quantization of the circuit with representative example data (the quantization constant is chosen based on a given CRT base $P_k$ and the maximal computed value during the inference). \item Garble the quantized circuit (and optionally move it to a GPU). \end{enumerate}

-Independently of the chosen use case and the setting of the protocol participants, the following steps must be performed to infer the plain output from an inference with the GC (see also Listing~\ref{lst:evaluation}). \begin{enumerate} \item Quantize inputs to integers. \item Garble the inputs (and optionally move them to a GPU). \item Evaluate the GC on the garbled inputs (and optionally move the result back to the host). \item Decode the garbled outputs. \end{enumerate}
+Independently of the chosen use case, the following steps must be performed to infer the plain output from an inference with the GC. \begin{enumerate}[noitemsep,topsep=0pt] \item Quantize the inputs to integers. \item Garble the inputs (optionally move them to a GPU). \item Evaluate the GC on the garbled inputs (optionally move the result back to the host). \item Decode the garbled outputs. \end{enumerate}

-Like NNs, our circuits and garbled circuits consist of layers such as Dense, Conv2d, ReLU, Sign, or Flatten.
+Like ANNs, our circuits and GCs consist of layers such as $\operatorname{Dense}$, $\operatorname{Conv2d}$, $\operatorname{ReLU}$, $\operatorname{Sign}$, $\operatorname{Flatten}$, or $\operatorname{Rescaling}$.
 All operations are implemented in a garbled and non-garbled variant to facilitate testing, experimentation, and quantization tuning.
-In addition to the ONNX model loader, users of \schemename{} can also construct circuits directly in code with an intuitive interface inspired by the sequential models of PyTorch and TensorFlow (see also Listing~\ref{lst:in_code_models}).
-The interface of \schemename's SGX implementation behaves analogously to the unprotected implementation.
+In addition to the ONNX model loader, users of \schemename{} can also construct circuits directly in code with an intuitive interface inspired by the sequential models of PyTorch and TensorFlow.
+The interface of \schemename's SGX implementation behaves analogously to the implementation without a TEE.